 Potatoes are a staple in numerous cuisines across a lot of cultures.
-You can have them fried, baked, roasted, sautéed, or as part of your soup or salad.
+You can have them fried, baked, roasted, sautéed, or as part of your soup or salad or you can make the perfect chip shop chips.
 In fact, they come forth after rice, corn, and wheat as the most consumed food crop.
 But potatoes also have numerous other uses outside the kitchen.
 Some uses are amazingly handy; others are fun to try; however, all of them will surprise you.
 Here the surprising uses for potatoes:

 - Remove Stains

 Berries, turmeric, and beets are marvelous additions to any dish.
 But they are sticky and thus leave traces in your hands.
 Removing the stains using regular soap is hard; it takes a lot of scrubbing.

 This shouldn’t worry you though, just take a half a potato as you prepare your meal, rub it over the stained areas of your hands, and voila!
 The blemishes will be gone.
 You can use it under your nails too.
 This method also works well with ink and grass stains.

 - Keep your Skin Glowing

 Potatoes are excellent for revitalizing and rejuvenating your skin.
 So applying a potato mask once a week can have your glowing.
 You only need to mash your potato and mix it with lemon juice or water.
 Then, apply the paste to your face and leave it for 30 minutes.

 Slices of potatoes can also take care of puffy eyes and black cycles; they are an effective alternative to cucumber, which more widely used.
 Also, for centuries, potatoes have been used to clear acne and minor rashes.

 - Shine Your Silverware

 If your trinkets are tarnished and cutlery cloudy, there are chemicals you can use to shine them, but those chemicals are expensive and often environmentally damaging.